Jay Gibbons

-Jay Jonathan Gibbons (born March 2, 1977) is an American former professional baseball right fielder in Major League Baseball.
+Jay Jonathan Gibbons (born March 2, 1977) is an American former Major League Baseball player.
+He played for the Baltimore Orioles and the Los Angeles Dodgers.

+Early life

-He played college baseball at California State University, Los Angeles and in the Major Leagues for the Baltimore Orioles and Los Angeles Dodgers.
-He attended Mayfair High School in Lakewood, California.
+Gibbons was born in Rochester, Michigan and attended Mayfair High School in Lakewood, California.

+College

+He attended California State University, Los Angeles, where he played college baseball.
+In the summers of 1996 and 1997, he played summer league baseball for the Manitowoc Skunks of the Northwoods League.

 Professional career

 Minor leagues

 Gibbons was selected by the Toronto Blue Jays in the 14th round, 411th overall, of the 1998 amateur draft and that season captured the Pioneer League Triple Crown with the Medicine Hat Blue Jays, hitting .397 with 19 home runs and 98 RBI.
 After the 2000 season, he was picked up by the Baltimore Orioles in the Rule 5 draft.

 Baltimore Orioles

 As a rookie for the Orioles in 2001, he hit 15 home runs before a hand injury cut short his season.
 The next year, he hit a career-best 28 homers.
 In 2003, Gibbons had another excellent season.
 Playing in a career-high 160 games, he established personal bests with a .277 batting average and 100 RBI and was voted Team MVP.

 In 2004, Gibbons suffered multiple injuries and only played in 97 games.
 Because of his hobbling injuries, his numbers plummeted: his batting average was a mere .246, and he hit only 10 homers.
 After the 2004 season, he had LASIK eye surgery to improve his declining eyesight, which went from 20–10 to 20–35 in only a few months.
 He bounced back with a solid 2005 season as he hit .277 with 26 home runs and 79 RBI in 139 games.

 He wore No. 25 until Rafael Palmeiro signed a contract with the Orioles in 2004.
 Out of respect for the older and more established Palmeiro, Jay switched to No. 31, which he wore for the rest of his time with the Orioles, even after Palmeiro left the Orioles.